What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

-Once Jupiter enters Gemini on May 25, it’ll remain there for 13 months, activating your sector of depth, merging, and outside resources.
-You’ll be in a prime position to ask for funding, investments, apply for scholarships, pay off loans, or even marry into wealth (or start a business partnership with someone who provides a considerable amount of funding or resources to you or your organization).
+Once Jupiter enters Gemini on 25th May, it’ll remain there for 13 months, activating your sector of depth, merging and outside resources.
+You’ll be in a prime position to ask for funding, investments, apply for scholarships, pay off loans, or even marry into wealth (or start a business partnership with someone who provides a considerable amount of funding or resources to you or your organisation).
 But remember, Scorpio: “With great power comes great responsibility.”
-Do not let this influx of abundance get to your head or deter you from your heart-centered goals.
-A guiding question to consistently ask yourself this year as Saturn continues to travel through Pisces is “What are my values and non-negotiables, and am I living in accordance with them?”
+Do not let this influx of abundance get to your head or deter you from your heart-centred goals.
+A guiding question to consistently ask yourself this year as Saturn continues to travel through Pisces is, “What are my values and non-negotiables, and am I living in accordance with them?”

 Sagittarius Sun & Rising: